falzm/fsdiff/README.md

 ### From source (requires a Go compiler >= 1.9)

-At the top of the sources directory, just type `make`.
+At the top of the sources directory, just type `make fsdiff`.
 If everything went well, you should end up with binary named `fsdiff` in your current directory.

 ## Usage